svewap/nnrestapi/Documentation/Authentication/Authentication/10_http_auth.rst

    2. | **Set credentials in the extension configuration** In the field "API-Keys for BasicAuth" (basic.apiKeys): Enter one user and key per line.
-In every line, seperate the user and key with a colon.
+In every line, separate the user and key with a colon.
 The list of users will look like this:

       .. code-block:: bash